-Is Section 38 of the NHRA applicable to the proposed development?
-YES NO UNCERTAIN A Notice of Intent to Develop (NID) has been submitted to Heritage Western Cape (HWC) for the proposed development, and HWC will be given an opportunity to comment on the Pre-Application Basic Assessment Report (Pre-App BAR).
+Is Section 38 of th Is Section 38 of the NHRA applicable to the proposed development?
+UNCERTAIN A Notice of Intent to Develop (NID) has been submitted to Heritage Western Cape (HWC) for the proposed development, and HWC will be given an opportunity to comment on the Pre-Application Basic Assessment Report (Pre-App BAR).
 Please refer to Appendix K1 for the NID submission to HWC.
-Will the development impact on any national estate referred to in Section 3(2) of the NHRA?
-UNCERTAIN If YES or UNCERTAIN, explain: Will any building or structure older than 60 years be affected in any way?
-YES NO UNC UNCERTAIN If YES or UNCERTAIN, explain:
+Will the developr the NHRA? nent impact on any national estate referred to in Section 3(2) of YES NO UNCERTAIN If YES or UNCERTAIN, explain: Will any building or structure older than 60 years be affected in any way?
+YES NO UNCERTAIN If YES or UNCERTAIN, explain:

-Are there any signs of culturally or historica section 2 of the NHRA, including Archaeol YES NO UNCERTAIN
+Are there any sigr section 2 of the N NO UNCERTAIN

 close (within 20m) to the site?

 If YES or UNCERTAIN, explain: